 The School of Law, Accounting and Finance has a long-standing commitment to enhancing employability for our graduates, demonstrated for example by our second and third year LLB modules Reflections on Legal Advice Work which develops students’ practical skills, their understanding of the principles of client care and provides an opportunity to reflect on the current problems facing local communities.
 The modules won the University’s prestigious Excellence in Learning and Teaching Award.

-To increase our students’ opportunities for legal pro-bono work, we have set up the Legal and Financial Advice Clinic in the centre of Cardiff.
+To increase our students’ opportunities for legal pro-bono work, we have set up the Legal Advice Clinic.
 The Clinic is a free community-based face-to-face advice service staffed by trained Student Clinic Volunteers working under the supervision of practising solicitors and barristers.

 The Clinic provides a valuable community service and is an excellent training ground for the students and allows them to develop transferable skills to enhance their employability and gain experience of how the law actually impacts on the lives of real people.
 They also get to network with legal professionals so that they can enhance their skills in the legal arena.